PacificBiosciences/HiFi-16S-workflow/README.md

                  (default: 100)
   --maxaccept    max-accept parameter for VSEARCH taxonomy classification method in QIIME 2
                  (default: 5)
-  --rarefaction_depth    Rarefaction curve "max-depth" parameter.
+  --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
 By default the pipeline
                          automatically select a cut-off above the minimum of the denoised reads for >90% of the samples.
 This cut-off is stored in a file called